Our Reader's Savings: $13,037,408

 Many insurance companies run credit checks on you before the application is signed.
 Some online companies bypass this by allowing you to supply a self reported credit rating from a pull down menu.
 The reason for the credit checks is that there is a higher underwriting risk not only in terms your ability to make payments and keep policies in force, but the higher claims/loss ratios of folks with bad credit.
 A 40 year old man with a couple of late payments and no tickets, accidents or major violations might very well qualify for a preferred policy.

-Don't overlook this important part of car buying, you'll be in for a shock later.
+Don't overlook this important part of the car buying process.
+If you do you might be in for a shock later.
 Get an insurance quote on the car you want and, most importantly, shop around!
 There's some good sites that help you find great deals on car insurance with rate comparison engines.
 You'll be surprised how much some new cars cost to insure.
 Some cars are very difficult to insure.
-Know your insurance costs before you buy a car, and plan your monthly budget accordingly.
+Know your insurance costs before you buy a car and plan your monthly budget accordingly.
 A lot of people drop the ball on this one.
-Depending on where you live, you could pay $2,000 a year to insure a new car.
+Depending on where you live, you could pay $3,000 a year to insure a new car.
 This is an average of $167 per month.
 If you're buying a car on the hairy edge of what you can afford, insurance payments can drag you under since they are part of your monthly cost of ownership.

 crash7s

 While you're shopping for insurance, here's a few online sites that give you free quotes online.
-To get the most accurate pricing, be very accurate about the info you enter.
+To get the most accurate pricing, be very accurate about the information you enter.
 Also, try to enter the exact same coverage you desire from each online site you visit, to get a true apples to apples comparison.
 These sites will give you quotes to compare before making your final decision.
-Get quotes from as many sites as possible to get your best price, then when you are ready to buy, call the company you chose and verify the price with them.
+Get quotes from as many sites as possible to get your best price.
 When you decide to buy insurance, don't think you can be smart and neglect to tell them you had a speeding ticket last year.
-They'll find out when they check your driving record after you apply, even all your out of state tickets, and your rates will increase accordingly.
+They'll find out when they check your driving record after you apply, even out of state tickets, and your rates will increase accordingly.

 Online Sites To Get Car Insurance Quotes